MicrosoftDocs/WSL/WSL/wsl2-faq.md

 ms.custom: seodec18
 ---

+# WSL 2 FAQ

+Below is a list of frequently asked questions (FAQ) about the Windows Subsystem for Linux 2.

 ## Does WSL 2 use Hyper-V?
 Will it be available on Windows 10 Home?

 WSL 2 will be available on all SKUs where WSL is currently available, including Windows 10 Home.